 Hormonal contraceptives contain synthetic versions of progesterone (also called progestin) and sometimes estrogen, which inhibit the natural production of progesterone and estrogens as well as the natural production of pituitary hormones (luteinizing hormone and follicle-stimulating hormone).
 This reduction of natural hormonal fluctuation across the menstrual cycle prevents the maturation of the ovarian follicle and therefore hinders ovulation (Frye, 2006).
-In general, women who are using hormonal contraceptives have lower levels of estradiol, progesterone, follicle stimulating hormones, luteinizing hormones, and total and free testosterone as well as higher levels of sex-binding globulins (Gaspard et al., 1983; Zethraeus et al., 2017; Zimmerman et al., 2014).
+In general, women who are using hormones, luteinizing hormones, and total and free testosterone as well as higher levels of sex-binding globulins (Gaspard et al., 1983; Zethraeus et al., 2017; Zimmerman et al., 2014).
 Their endogenous hormone levels remain constantly similar to those found in the early follicular phase of normally cycling women (Mishell et al., 1972).